dotnet/wcf/Documentation/building/cross-platform-testing.md

    CoreCLR (which is exactly what we do in Jenkins).

 4. A Linux build of the native CoreFX components.
-On Linux, run './build.sh native' from root of your CoreFX enlistment.
+On Linux, run `./build.sh native` from root of your CoreFX enlistment.
 Before doing this, ensure the libcurl libraries are are installed using:
    `apt-get install libcurl4-openssl-dev`